 It is a horrible decision, and not one to be taken lightly.
 Second, I ask you to count the cost.
 Consider what is at stake.
-Here are 3 things you lose when your family stops talking:
+Here are three things to consider when your family stops talking:

 When your family stops talking you lose time.
 My kids lost their grandparents at a crucial time in their life.
 I left the family when my son was 15 (9th grade) and my daughter was 11 (5th grade).

 They never got to see him play baseball, celebrate his awards, meet his girlfriends or watch him walk across the stage to receive his high school diploma.

 It was even worse with my daughter because they missed all of her growing up years.
 They missed elementary, junior high and high school.
 This time can never be regained.

-My kids were both growing and changing so much when we left that when we did return, my parents didn’t even recognize them.
+My kids were both growing and changing so much that when we did return, my parents didn’t even recognize them.

 When your family stops talking you lose resources.
-It would have been nice to call my parents when I had an issue with my kids and ask their advice.
+It would have been nice to call my parents when I had an issue with my kids and ask for their advice.
 Or even send my kids to my parent’s house when we all needed a break from each other.

 Kids can be an enigma at times.
 Having the experience of your parents helps because they were raising you not too long ago.
 They remember a few things.
 It’s really nice because you don’t have to spend a lot of time filling them in on details.
 They already know some context.
 Not having that resource was more difficult than I ever thought it would be.

 So many times I wished I could have picked up the phone and called my mother just to talk.
-Maybe about something that was important or maybe not.
+Perhaps about something that was important or maybe not.
 The only bright side of this is that it made me run to God for everything.
 And He does not disappoint.

 God is the best parent to us all.
 He hears and knows all the pain and disappointment of your life.
 And He alone is the only one who can change things.

 You may moan and groan about going to lots of people’s houses during the holidays, but when it comes down to it..it is family.
-It is nice to have a place to go and be with the people who love you most.
+It is nice to have a place to go and be with the people who love you the most.
 (Unless your family fights when you’re all together.)

 Nothing was ever the same.
 It wasn’t as fun for the kids to get together.
 Now all the kids are adults.
 It is next to impossible to get us together all on the same day.
 Some are married now and have their own family holidays.